manticoresoftware/manticoresearch/docs/sphinxql_reference/list_of_sphinxql_reserved_keywords.rst

 .. code-block:: mysql

-    AND, AS, BY, DIV, FACET, FALSE, FROM, ID, IN, IS, LIMIT, MOD, NOT, NULL, OR, ORDER, SELECT, TRUE
+    AND, AS, BY, DIV, FACET, FALSE, FROM, ID, IN, INDEXES, IS, LIMIT, LOGS, MOD, NOT, NULL, OR, ORDER, RELOAD, SELECT, TRUE